gridcoin-community/Gridcoin-Site/wiki/advantages-and-features.md

 #### Why Gridcoin Is Different

-* OByte's main focus is different from Gridcoin
+* Obyte's main focus is different from Gridcoin
     * Science aspect is a secondary or tertiary goal
-        * Fewer OBytes sent to reward science and more goes to other distribution methods
+        * Fewer Obytes sent to reward science and more goes to other distribution methods

     * For Gridcoin science is a primary goal
         * Larger percentage rewards science